 - Triple wavelength coverage with stable pulses

-- Handpiece screen aids rapid setting changes
+- Handpiece screen helps with quick setting changes

 - Large, heavy console and no precision tips